microsoft/plcrashreporter/Readme.md

 * A Mac
 * Xcode 10.1
 * Doxygen to generate the documentation.
-See [the official Doxygen repository](https://github.com/doxygen/doxygen) for more information about how to install it or use [Homebrew](https://brew.sh).
+See [the official Doxygen repository](https://github.com/doxygen/doxygen) for more information or use [Homebrew](https://brew.sh) to install it.
 * GraphViz to generate the documentation.
-See [the official GraphViz website](https://www.graphviz.org/download/) for more information about how to install it or use [Homebrew](https://brew.sh).
+See [the official GraphViz website](https://www.graphviz.org/download/) for more information or use [Homebrew](https://brew.sh) to install it.

 ### 1.3.2 How to build PLCrashReporter with Xcode 10.1